theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 ### Creating and Managing Projects

-- Click **Create Project** on the home page to start a new project.
+- Click on **Create Project** on the home page to start a new project.
-  OnDemand Loop assigns a randomly generated HPC-themed name, which you can rename by clicking the pencil icon next to the title.
+  OnDemand Loop assigns a randomly generated HPC-themed name, which you can rename by clicking on the pencil icon next to the title.
 - Only **one project can be active at a time**.
-  Click the **pin** icon to set the active project.
+  Click the **pin** icon to set the project active.
 All new downloads will be assigned to it automatically.

 !!! tip